TheComputationalBrain/adaptive_prob_learning/README.md

 # adaptive_prob_learning

-This repository provide all code used to generate plots and results of the manuscript "Sophistication of Human Adaptive Probability Learning‬
+This repository provide all code used to generate plots and results of the paper "Sophistication of Human Adaptive Probability Learning‬
 ‭ in Dynamic Environments".

 The data folder contains the three datasets we used in the paper.